Meganimation/React-Stocks-dumbo-web-071519/README.md

 ```

 After the stocks are fetched, your job is to:
-* Render all the stocks onto the page.
+Done Render all the stocks onto the page.
 The styling of how a Stock should look like is already in the `Stock.js` component.
 * allow a user to buy a stock by clicking on it and when it is bought, it should be added to `My Portfolio`.

+// Not done, can click on a portfolio item but not sure how to render it into the other place yet.

 * allow a user to sell a stock in their `Portfolio` by clicking on the stock and it should be removed from their `Portfolio`.

+//Not done yet

 * allow a user to sort the list of stocks alphabetically by the ticker name as well as by ascending price.

+Done

 * allow a user to filter stocks based on the type of the stock.
+Done

 Best of luck!